How to Increase Cost-effectiveness

-For an independent business to succeed, it must invest steadily in marketing.
+For an independent business to succeed long-term, it must invest steadily in marketing.
+This must not just involve allocating a marketing budget cost-effectively.
+Rather, successful marketing also requires shrewdness in the investment of time, attention, and effort.
 The on-going success of many companies in many industries over many years has proven this.
-Yet, many companies seek high returns on a shoestring budget.
+Yet, most small businesses seek maximum returns on a shoestring budget.

-Some advise companies of all sizes to issue a news release whenever anything possibly newsworthy happens in the company.
-Local media could turn each news release into free publicity.
+Some advise companies of all sizes to announce it to the world whenever anything possibly newsworthy happens in the company.
+If others pick it up or pass it on, then it could amount to free publicity.

 option: networking in the community

 Those who seek new customers at business mixers and conferences often find that most people they meet have the same intent: to get new business – not to find a new supplier.
-Working the room at grand openings, parties, and annual general meetings takes determined assertiveness.
-The chances of significant payback are often like finding a needle in a haystack.
+Working the room at grand openings, parties, and annual general meetings takes relentless assertiveness and untiring sincerity.
+The chances of significant payback are often low.

-Success at networking in the community requires an unusual blend of smarts, charisma, and perseverance.
-Additional time and energy with some acquaintances could eventually lead to sales, though.
-Any company seeking new business at low cost should understand this.
+Success at networking in the community requires an unusual blend of charisma, adaptiveness, and perseverance.
+Additional time and energy with some acquaintances might eventually lead to sales and/or referrals.
+Despite the often-low financial cost, any company seeking profitable new business at low overall cost should understand this.

 option: just getting your name out there